dineshUmasankar/YARTBML/docs/src/whitepaper.md

 ## Abstract

 Inspired by Thorsten Ball's seminal work, "Writing An Interpreter In Go", we aim to extend the foundational concepts introduced by Ball.
 Our initial intention is to reimplement his base language, but draw some inspiration from a few forks that exist out in the wild, such as Tau (module imports, C interoperability, CLI Tool).
-Moreover, we aim to create a langauge with solid developer experience by attempting to introduce a syntax highlighter (and possible Language Server) within the most common editors such as Neovim, VSCode, and Sublime.
+Moreover, we aim to create a language with solid developer experience by attempting to introduce a syntax highlighter (and possible Language Server) within the most common editors such as Neovim, VSCode, and Sublime.

-The initial implementation will cover the basis of the SMoL definition, and then extend it with modern developer tooling to help us understand all of the components that make up a modern successful languages such as Rust, Go, and Javascript.
+The initial implementation will cover the basis of the SMoL (Standard Model of Languages) definition, and then extend it with modern developer tooling to help us understand all the components that make up a modern successful language such as Rust, Go, and JavaScript.
 This document details the design choices, implementation strategies, and technical specifications of our interpreter, demonstrating its capabilities and the rationale behind its development.

 ## 1. Introduction